Guru Dutt: Early life

 Vasanth Kumar Shivashankar Padukone was born on 9 July 1925, in Bangalore in the present-day state of Karnataka in India into a Konkani Chitrapur Saraswat Brahmin family.
 His name was changed to Gurudatta Padukone following a childhood accident, the belief being that it was an auspicious choice.
 His father, Shivashanker Rao Padukone, was a headmaster and a banker; his mother was Vasanthi, a teacher and writer.
 Dutt spent his early childhood in Bhowanipore, Kolkata, and spoke fluent Bengali.

 He had one younger sister—Lalita Lajmi, who was an Indian painter—and three younger brothers, Atma Ram (a director), Devi (a producer), and Vijay.
 Likewise, his niece Kalpana Lajmi was also a well known Indian film director, producer and screenwriter.
 His second cousin Shyam Benegal was a director and screenwriter.
-He is also a second cousin twice removed of Amrita Rao, whose grandfather and Dutt were second cousins.
+His second cousin twice removed is Amrita Rao, whose grandfather and Dutt were second cousins.

 Career

 Early career

 Beginning in 1942, he studied at Uday Shankar's School of Dancing and Choreography in Almora, but was taken out in 1944 after getting involved with the company's leading lady.
-From there, gaining employment at a telephone operator at a Lever Brothers factory in Calcutta (now Kolkata), Dutt wired home to say he had got the job.
+From there, gaining employment as a telephone operator at a Lever Brothers factory in Calcutta (now Kolkata), Dutt wired home to say he had got the job.
 However, soon after, he was disenchanted by the job and left it.

 Dutt briefly returned to his parents in Bombay before his uncle found him a job under a 3-year contract with the Prabhat Film Company in Pune later that year.
 This once-leading production company had already seen the departure of its best talent, V. Shantaram, who had by then launched his own production company called Rajkamal Kalamandir.
-It was at Prabhat that Dutt met two people who would remain his lifelong good friends—actors Rehman and Dev Anand, the latter of whom would later go on to produce Dutt's directorial debut.
+At Prabhat Dutt met met actors Rehman and Dev Anand, who became lifelong friends and the latter of whom would later go on to produce Dutt's directorial debut.

 In 1945, Dutt made his acting debut in Vishram Bedekar's Lakhrani (1945), as Lachman, a minor role.
 In 1946, he worked as an assistant director and choreographed dances for P. L. Santoshi's film, Hum Ek Hain, in which Dev Anand made his acting debut.

 While his contract with Prabhat ended in 1947, Dutt's mother got him a job as a freelance assistant with the company's CEO, Baburao Pai.
 Dutt once again lost his job after getting involved with the assistant dancer, Vidya, whom he eloped with as she already had a fiancé (Vidya's fiancé threatened police action, after which, the matter was resolved.)
 From there, Dutt was unemployed for almost 10 months and stayed with his family at Matunga in Bombay.
 During this time, Dutt developed a flair for writing in English and wrote short stories for The Illustrated Weekly of India, a local weekly English language magazine.